-Streaming platforms like Spotify, Apple Music, etc. have become one of the music industry's biggest sources of revenue, surpassing physical sales and digital downloads (a.k.a.
-Digital Phonorecord Delivery (DPD).
-If you've written original compositions with master recordings available on streaming platforms, Songtrust will collect streaming royalties on your behalf, though the income will vary from platform to platform.
+Streaming platforms like Apple Music and Spotify have become one of the music industry’s biggest sources of revenue, surpassing physical sales and digital downloads.
+If you’ve written original compositions with master recordings available on streaming platforms, Songtrust will collect streaming royalties on your behalf, but the payout rates will vary from platform to platform.

-Below is a graphic of the different rates paid by various streaming platforms.
-Please note that these rates represent "gross payout", meaning that they include mechanical and performance royalties paid to the composition owners as well as the payout to master recording owners.
+The graphic below outlines the rates paid by various streaming platforms.
+Please note that they represent a "gross payout" — mechanical and performance royalties paid to both the composition and master recording owners.